 Tip for a Flaky Puff Pastry

 Keep the pastry dough cold.
-Remove from refrigerator just before baking.
-This ensured a flaky pastry.
-Softer or room temperature dough, doesn’t puff up and tends to becomes too dense.
+Remove it from the refrigerator just before baking.
+This ensures a flaky pastry.
+Softer or room temperature dough doesn't puff up and tends to becomes too dense and chewy.

 There are endless possibilities for the filling.
-Some of the common ones in my home are:
+Some of the popular ones in my home are:

 - Pizza puffs: I saute sausage, onions and peppers with Italian seasoning.
 Add a couple of teaspoons of marinara sauce to the baked shells, add sausage mix, top it with mozzarella cheese and garnish with basil.